soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 #### ParserInfo

-Since we finished building a parser, we should wrap it up in a `ParserInfo` and add some information to it to make it ready to run.
+Since we finished building a parser, we should wrap it up in a `ParserInfo` and add some information to it to make it ready to run:

 ```hs
 opts :: ParserInfo Options